AkshayKumarC132/PeerCheck/README.md

 ## Improved Speaker Diarization

-The transcription pipeline now clusters speaker embeddings to reduce over-segmentation and more accurately detect the true number of speakers.
+The transcription pipeline clusters speaker embeddings to reduce over-segmentation and more accurately detect the true number of speakers.
-If the expected speaker count is known, it uses Agglomerative Clustering to produce that number of groups.
-Otherwise, DBSCAN groups embeddings based on similarity.
+If the expected speaker count is known, it uses Agglomerative Clustering to return exactly that many groups.
+Otherwise, DBSCAN groups embeddings by similarity and a fallback Agglomerative step merges clusters when too many are detected.
 Detected speaker embeddings are matched to stored profiles so the same real-world speaker receives a consistent label across recordings.